 Yet again, a random internet discovery sent me off in search of a film I never saw the first time around, luckily to find it on Disney+.

-That discovery was that Rami Malek, something I wasn’t aware of when the film came out because, well, nobody had heard of him at the time.
+That discovery was that Rami Malek was in it, something I wasn’t aware of when the film came out because, well, nobody had heard of him at the time.
 This was his first feature film role after a handful of TV episodes, and it would come nine years before his breakthrough in Mr. Robot.

 I made the discovery by running across a short video online of all of his best moments in the film and watched it only to realize that he’s pretty funny in it, as is Ben Stiller, and I was reminded after so many years of how amazing the cast actually was: Ben Stiller, Dick Van Dyke, Mickey Rooney, Bill Cobbs, Ricky Gervais, Paul Rudd, Robin Williams, Steve Coogan, Owen Wilson, and Anne Meara (Ben’s mom) in a cameo that’s even more hilarious if you know they’re related.